Reflections

 Before I go into how the hearing unfolded, it’s worth taking a look at the legal arguments on which Peter and his team were relying.

 In essence, this case is a workplace dispute in which Peter argued that, by terminating him on the basis of being outspoken on climate change and the Great Barrier Reef, JCU violated his right to academic freedom.
-This right is found in clause 14 of the
+This right is found in clause 14 of the enterprise bargaining agreement covering JCU staff – essentially Peter’s employment contract.
+Clause 14 says:

-JCU is committed to act in a manner that is consistent with the protection and promotion of intellectual freedom within the university…
+is committed to act in a manner that is consistent with the

 Intellectual freedom includes the rights of staff to:

-• Pursue critical and open inquiry;
+- Pursue critical and open inquiry;

-• Participate in public debate and express opinions about issues and ideas related to their respective fields of competence; [and]
+- Participate in public debate and express opinions about issues and ideas related to their respective fields of competence; [and]

-• Express opinions about the operations of JCU and higher education policy more generally…
+- Express opinions about the operations of JCU and higher education policy more generally…

 But, incredibly, JCU argued that Peter’s right to academic freedom does not cover his comments on the quality of science surrounding the Great Barrier Reef.
 Chris Murdoch QC, the barrister acting for JCU, made perhaps the most stunning statement of the entire hearing on day two when he said:

-MURDOCH: The submission that [JCU] makes is that when one considers the actual words used in [the enterprise bargaining agreement]… the intellectual freedom clause is nowhere near as wide in its application as [Dr Ridd] suggests.
+The submission that [JCU] makes is that when one considers the actual

-As I said in my email later that day, that was an extraordinary thing for a university, of all institutions, to be arguing.
+I said in my email later that day, that was an extraordinary thing

-code of conduct.
+To support their argument that clause 14 should be construed ‘narrowly’, JCU relied on the university’s staff code of conduct.
 Specifically, JCU argued that in saying things like the science on the Great Barrier Reef produced by his colleagues ‘couldn’t be trusted’, Peter had reached vague requirements like the need to be ‘collegiate’ and ‘uphold the integrity and good reputation of the university’.

 So as the hearing got underway, the stage was set for an important legal battle: An academic of 30 years’ experience trying to enforce guarantees of intellectual freedom, against university administrators arguing that those guarantees were, at best, limited.